 Pointers and array bounds checks.
 Cuckoo performs array bounds checks at compile-time for cases where the array size and index are both compile-time constants.
 All other cases involve runtime bounds checks.
 Our prototype implementation stores the array size in a memory location immediately preceding the first element of each dimension of the array stored in row major format.
 This ensures that the size of an array is always known at runtime.
 By comparison, in C, it may be the case that an array is used when its size is unknown.
 This has impact on the way Cuckoo treats arrays.
 Specifically, the name of an array in Cuckoo is a pointer to an array of some known number of objects of a given type, whereas in C an array name is a pointer to the first object in the array.
 This means that, whereas in C a variable of type "array of T" can be used interchangeably with a type "pointer to T", in Cuckoo the same variable can be used interchangeably with a "pointer to an array of T".
-This is discussed further in Section A7.1 of the Appendix in our extended paper [15], with respect to "Pointer Generation".
+This is discussed further in the Appendix with respect to "Pointer Generation".
 Figure 2 shows the similarities and differences between C and Cuckoo for array types.

-In Cuckoo, any pointer object, P, is either NULL or points to storage which can be safely treated as having a type of P, while P exists.
+In Cuckoo, any pointer object, P, is either NULL or points to storage which can be safely treated as having a type of \P, while P exists.
 In order to make automatic pointer validity tracking easier, Cuckoo differs from C with respect to the lifetime of local variables.
 In Cuckoo, the lifetime of locals is extended from the scope of a block to the scope of a function.
 With respect to stack safety discussed earlier, this approach also has the advantage that stack checks are simplified; only one check at the beginning of a function is necessary, to establish space for all automatic variables encountered in that function.

 Dangling pointers.
 Dangling pointers are problematic in two situations: (1) dereferencing pointers to deallocated heap memory, and (2) dereferencing pointers into stack space on return from a function.
-In the latter case, the Cuckoo type system prevents assignment of an automatic object address, α , to a pointer whose lifetime is longer than α .
+In the latter case, the Cuckoo type system prevents assignment of an automatic object address, $\alpha$ , to a pointer whose lifetime is longer than $\alpha$ (see Appendix, Section A7.17).

 Given the above similarities and differences between C and Cuckoo, Figure 3 compares the two languages in terms of legal casts.
+Further information can be found in the Appendix under "Pointers and Integers".